-For things we say which and for people we say who.
+For things we say that (which is also possible) and for people we say who or that.
 For places, we say where and for possessions (e.g. my car, his brother) we say whose + noun.

-I like the dress which your sister is wearing.
+I like the dress that your sister's wearing.

-I like the man who is talking to your sister.
+I like the man who's talking to your sister.

 I like the shop where you bought that dress.